aaronfodor/travel/Stockholm.md

 - [ ] **Lappis** 🆓

-    Lappis is a nice student area.
+    Lappis is a nice student area with a nice beach.
 It is close to the nature, and has great surroundings to walk.
 There is a Japanese pond and a botanical garden nearby.

     <img src="https://user-images.githubusercontent.com/37120889/196002676-47ba3124-4f66-4edc-9725-d7d32a4e8b1c.jpg" alt="" width="400" />

-### Activities
+### Activities🤿

 - [ ] **Spotify HQ visit** 🆓